uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 ---
 layout: default
-title: Connecting to the Remote Linux Server
+title: Connect to the Remote Server
 nav_order: 1
 parent: Introduction to Linux
 ---